 Once your data has been cleansed, it is returned to a pristine state – but only for so long.
 It will immediately start to decay, so a program of ongoing maintenance is required.
-This will stop your data cleansing initiative from being a waste of time, and will ensure that it’s still an asset a year from today – not the inconvenient, unreliable mess it would be without effort.
+This will stop your data cleansing initiative from being a waste of time and will ensure that it’s still an asset a year from today – not the inconvenient, unreliable mess it would be without effort.

 For many businesses, there are three particular techniques that make sense when it comes to ongoing data maintenance:

-High quality application integration, where data is passed between systems without fear of pollution.
+High-quality application integration, where data is passed between systems without fear of pollution.

-Ongoing validation, enhancement and improvement to prevent the build-up of errors and enrich the data you have.
+Ongoing validation, enhancement, and improvement to prevent the build-up of errors and enrich the data you have.
 This may include simple form field validation so that data is less likely to be botched or formatted incorrectly at the point of entry.
 It may include automatic enhancement, where new, clean data is appended to yours.

-Improving data quality need not be a technically complex endeavour.
+Improving data quality need not be a technically complex endeavor.
 Using data quality and business automation software, you can make much of the process invisible, and this makes ongoing data quality initiatives so much easier to manage.
 Setting up automation can be as user-friendly, or technical, as you make it.
 And the investment will ensure your data is an asset for years to come.